songyahui/DataLogTemp/README.md

 4. (Martin) start on the transition rules.
 4.1 (Martin) explain the changes in the ctl2datalog file.
 5. (Liu Yu) start from the repair implementation.

+6. start on writing the fact generation rules and look for loop invariant generation tools.